aws/aws-php-sns-message-validator/README.md

 post, [*Testing Webhooks Locally for Amazon SNS*][blogpost], illustrates a good technique for testing.

-> **NOTE:** the code samples in that blog post are specific to Message Validator
+> **NOTE:** The code samples in the blog post are specific to the message
-> in Version 2 of the SDK, but can be easily adapted to using this version.
+> validator in Version 2 of the SDK, but can be easily adapted to using this
+> version.

 ### Special Thank You